voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/_index.md

 ## General Rendering Methods

-### Raytracing

-*Walk trough voxels for every pixel on the screen.*

-**In general:** Shooting rays out of a camera into a scene made of voxels, sampling color values for every voxel hit, it is possible to produce a high degree of photorealism and/or complex lighting effects, that are otherwise extremely hard to produce with rasterization.

 ### Rasterization

 **In general:** Converting voxels into meshes, then using the rasterizer built into GPU's (or in software) to render them.